yining1023/timer/README.md

-## Web Timer
+## Timile

-Web Timer is a Chrome extension designed to help you keep track of how you're using your time online.
+Timile is a Chrome extension that helps you keep track of the time you spend on various websites and helps you set an alarm for these websites.

-Check it out in the [Chrome Web Store](http://webtimerapp.com)!